Armpit pain can be caused by many conditions, like a swollen lymph node, hidradenitis suppurativa or a muscular injury to the pectoral chest muscles.

 An allergic reaction or rash is associated with local irritation, caused by deodorant use, soaps, laundry detergents or synthetic fabrics (like lycra, polyester or nylon).
 In addition to mild armpit pain, you may also notice redness, swelling and heat in the area.

-What to do: Armpit pain associated with a skin reaction can be treated by cleansing the skin thoroughly to remove any irritating substances.
+How to treat: Armpit pain associated with a skin reaction can be treated by cleansing the skin thoroughly to remove any irritating substances.
 You should use mild soaps and hypoallergenic products to prevent worsening.
 Active irritations can be treated with soothing lotions containing aloe vera, chamomile and lavender.
 You can also apply cold compresses.

 If your symptoms do not improve within a few hours, you should see a dermatologist for further assessment.